holoviz-topics/examples/README.md

 ```

 **NOTE:** If the notebook depends on data files, you will need to
+download them explicitly if you don't use anaconda-project, by
-download them.
-The URLs are defined in anaconda-project.yml
+extracting the URLs defined in anaconda-project.yml and saving
+the file(s) to this directory.